Practical strategies to pay off your mortgage earlier

 It’s easy to ‘set it and forget it’ when it comes to your mortgage, but by paying attention to interest rates, you’ll have a better sense of your options going forward.
 Take some time to investigate your options by using tools such as this ACU mortgage calculator, which can give you an idea of how much you can afford to borrow while estimating your potential mortgage payments.

-If you want to own your home sooner, following even a couple of these strategies can significantly reduce the term of your mortgage while saving thousands of dollars in interest over the life of your loan — all without having to dramatically change your lifestyle or household budget.
+If you want to pay off your mortgage earlier, following even a couple of these strategies can significantly reduce the term of your mortgage while saving thousands of dollars in interest over the life of your loan — all without having to dramatically change your lifestyle or household budget.